 - 1. The denial of an application for JAL or W-2 services was incorrect; - 2.
-The application was not acted upon with reasonable promptness; - 3.
+The W-2 or JAL application was not acted upon with reasonable promptness; - 3.
 The W-2 placement was inappropriate; - 4.
 The W-2 placement begin date was wrong; - 5.
 The W-2 payment was incorrectly ended, reduced, or subject to an overpayment; - 6.
 The extension to a W-2 24-month placement time limit or 48-month state lifetime limit was incorrectly denied; and/or - 7.
-The denial of a good cause request for noncooperation with child support was incorrect.
+The denial of a good cause request for noncooperation with child support was incorrect. - 8.
+The W-2 case was incorrectly closed. - 9.
+A Learnfare penalty was incorrectly imposed. - 10.
+The agency's determination of an IPV was incorrect.